bratpeki/modern-milkytracker-guide/docs/ui.md

 ### "Cut"/"Copy"/"Paste" buttons

 Work as expected, providing the ability to cut, copy and paste parts of the sample into other sample slots.

 Selecting a range in the sample editor, by holding the left mouse button, and pasting results in the selected section of the sample being swapped for the cut/copied section.

-Cutting is undoable.
+Cutting is undoable using `Ctrl+Alt+Z`.

 ### "Crop" button

 Swaps the current sample for the range you have selected in it.

-Undoable.
+Undoable using `Ctrl+Alt+Z`.

 ### "Vol" button